shaozhm/shine/README.md

 SHINE XSA 1.6.1
 ===============
-SAP HANA Interactive Education, or SHINE, is a demo application that makes it easy to learn how to build applications on SAP HANA extended application services advanced model.
+SAP HANA Interactive Education, or SHINE, is a demo application that makes it easy to learn how to build applications on SAP HANA Extended Application Services Advanced Model.
 This demo application is delivered as a package that contains sample data and design-time developer objects for the applications database tables, views, OData and user interface.
 The application consists of the following packages: